seacode/gmacs/docs/bbrkc_2017/bbrkc.md

 ## CPT and SSC Comments Specific to the BBRKC Stock Assessment

 Comment:
-*The SSC and CPT requested the following models for review at the spring 2017 meeting:*
+*The SSC and CPT (loosely) requested the following models for review at the spring 2017 meeting:*

   1. *Base: try to match 2016 model *
   2. *Free q*